Pronghorn: Relationship with humans

 In regions inhabited by the Plains Indians tribes, as well as in the Northwest Plateau, pronghorn were hunted as a principal food source by local people.
 The pronghorn has also featured prominently in Native American mythology and oral history.

-Merriwether Lewis and William Clark made several other observations on the behavior of the pronghorn and how the local tribes hunted them.
+Merriwether Lewis and William Clark made several other observations on the behavior of pronghorns and how the local tribes hunted them.
 They described the animal, which they referred to as the "Antelope" or the "Goat", as follows:

 Of all the animals we have seen the Antelope seems to possess the most wonderful fleetness.
 Shy and timorous they generally repose only on the ridges, which command a view of all the approaches of an enemy ...
 When they first see the hunters they run with great velocity ...
 The Indians near the Rocky Mountains hunt these animals on horseback, and shoot them with arrows.
 The Mandans' mode of hunting them is to form a large, strong pen or fold, from which a fence made of bushes gradually widens on each side.
 The animals are surrounded by the hunters, and gently driven towards this pen, in which they imperceptibly find themselves enclosed, and are then at the mercy of the hunters.